-Vancouver’s whale watching season coincides with the warmer temperatures of summer and the months either side.
-This time of year brings a huge increase in the nutrients available in the waters around Canada, which in turn attracts many marine mammals looking to capitalise on the abundance of food.
+Vancouver’s whale watching season coincides with the warmer temperatures of summer and the months on either side.
+This time of year brings a huge increase in the nutrients available in the waters around Canada, which in turn attracts many marine mammals looking to capitalize on the abundance of food.

 Whale watching in spring?
 The spring months can be a great time to catch gray whales on the final stages of their incredible 10,000km migration from the warm waters of Mexico.
 Keep an eye out for young individuals who will be making the journey for the very first time, accompanied by their mothers.

 The best time: During summer, humpback whales visit Vancouver in large numbers and you can expect good opportunities to see this spectacular species in all its glory.
 Often a favorite for whale watchers, the humpback has gradually become more common in Canadian waters in recent years. humpbacks can be identified by their stocky bodies and the distinctive curve of their backs.
 If you’re lucky, you might see one breaching or tail slapping.

 Killer whales are another highlight of the summer months, with both resident individuals and transient animals being sighted.
 The residents are separated into two populations – the northern residents and the southern residents – reflecting where the populations are found in relation to Vancouver Island.
 Transient killer whales on the other hand roam from region to region and usually form smaller pods, with sightings tending to be more unpredictable.

 The last whale to frequent the northwest coast of North America is the Minke Whale – one of the rarer species found in Vancouver’s waters.
 They spend most of the year in more tropical climes, choosing to migrate northwards during the summer.
 Minke Whales have a tendency to be rather elusive, even in areas where they are common, so you’ll need to have some luck on your side to catch a glimpse of this magnificent species.